abasseville/PredAlgoBC/README.md

-# PredAlgoBC_WP1
+# PredAlgoBC

 PredAlgoBC is a MSCA-funded project for the search of biomarkers for breast cancer therapy.

-WP1 aimed to implement a pipeline for cross-platform normalization between microarray and RNA-seq.
+WP1: implementation of a pipeline for cross-platform normalization between microarray and RNA-seq.
 We used TCGA dataas an example since it provides paired samples with both microarray and RNA-seq data
+WP2:	Built of machine learning predictive models in breast cancer

 More information on PredAlgoBC project :
 ---------------------------------------